Acylindrical hyperbolicity of outer automorphism groups of right-angled Artin groups: Graphs without additional components

 It is tempting to speculate that the injectivity of the map $\varphi : K\to \Aut(H_3)$ from Theorem \ref{beingAH} automatically holds.
 However, it is not easy to control all subordinate partial conjugations only by consideration of relations.
 Instead, we give a corollary of the theorem when it is evident that $\ker \varphi$ is trivial.

-\begin{cor} Let $\Gamma$ be a graph with a maximal SIL-pair system $\{w_1,w_2,w_3\}$ without additional components.
-Suppose that every vertex in each simultaneously shared component either has the star whose complement is connected or defines only subordinate partial conjugations such that each support of them contains a vertex that also defines subordinate partial conjugations.
-Suppose further that for each subordinate partial conjugation, $P_{v_i}^C$ for $v_i\in C_i$, $C$ contains all vertices in $C_i$ except $v_i$ that define subordinate partial conjugations.
-If there are no nontrivial partial conjugations defined by vertices in $\cap \lk(w_i)$, then $\mathrm{PSO}(A_{\Gamma})$ is acylindrically hyperbolic. \end{cor}
+\begin{cor} Let $\Gamma$ be a graph with a maximal SIL-pair system $\{w_1,w_2,w_3\}$ and no additional components.
+Suppose the following conditions hold: \begin{enumerate} \item Each vertex in each simultaneously shared component either has the star whose complement is connected, or defines only subordinate partial conjugations, all of whose supports contain a vertex that also defines subordinate partial conjugations. \item For each subordinate partial conjugation $P_{v_i}^C$ for $v_i\in C_i$, $C$ contains all vertices in $C_i$ except $v_i$ that define subordinate partial conjugations. \end{enumerate} Then $\mathrm{PSO}(A_{\Gamma})$ is acylindrically hyperbolic if and only if there is no nontrivial partial conjugation defined by vertices in $\cap_i \lk(w_i)$. \end{cor}

 \begin{proof} Consider the map $\varphi : K\to \Aut(H_3)$ given by Theorem \ref{semidirect}.
 Let $P_{v_i}^C$ be the subordinate partial conjugation with $v_i\in C_i$.
 By the assumption, $v_i$ generates exactly one subordinate partial conjugation.
 Then